ddanier/nur/README.md

 complex things without introducing issues everywhere.
 Look for example at parameter handling.

 Then along came `just`, which did implement its own language you could use to write your `justfile`.
-This language was inspired by what a `Makefile` would look like, still without the issued `Makefile`'s impose when using those as your task runner.
-Also it did include a very nice way to define task arguments, parse those, care about validation etc. Still the way `just` works is either to execute the task line by line (and not having any context between those commands) or define some script language to execute the full command (meaning using something like bash again).
+This language was inspired by what a `Makefile` would look like, still without the issues `Makefile`'s impose when using those as your task runner.
+Also, it did include a very nice way to define task arguments, parse those, care about validation etc. Still the way `just` works is either to execute the task line by line (and not having any context between those commands) or define some script language to execute the full command (meaning using something like bash again).
 So `just` - at least for me - is a great step forward, but still not what I had in mind when creating `b5` and what I would like to do with a task runner.

 Then I came across `nu`, especially the nu shell.
-This did become my default shell after a while and I am using it as of now. `nu` feels nicely designed, has a very structured way to execute command and also handle their "response" data (stdout/err) - as everything is structured data here.
-This is way better than the original UNIX approach of always parsing text data.
+This did become my default shell after a while, and I am using it as of now. `nu` feels nicely designed, has a very structured way to execute commands and also handle their "response" data (stdout/err) - as everything is structured data there.
+This is way better than the original UNIX approach of always passing text data.
 Also `nu` allows you to have simple functions, that - as with `just` - handle argument parsing for you.
 So this did look like the perfect combination for something like a task runner.

-Of course you could just define some `nu` functions to completely create a task runner, that would already be better than `b5` or `just`.
+Of course, you could just define some `nu` functions to completely create a task runner and that would already be better than `b5` or `just`.
 But this would also mean that every dev using this task runner would need to switch to `nu` first.
 So I decided to try the hard route and create my own rust based cli tool that would parse a `nu` script and then execute tasks defined in this script.